2017 Volunteer Opportunities

 General Convention Support

-- Convention Assistants –Each Convention Morning in the cafeteria with the onsite tasks to get the Convention open.
+- Convention Assistants –Each Convention Morning in the college commons with the onsite tasks to get the Convention open.

 - Chapter Challenge Crocks and 40 Project Displays– Times available both Thursday morning and Friday afternoon to assist with Chapter Challenge check in, questions, closing, and cash out on Friday afternoon.

 - Coordinator – Coordinate above volunteers with Chapter basket check in, prepare paperwork, and coordinate close of auction on Friday.

 - Business Meeting Friday- Assist with distribution of meeting agendas, door prize drawing tickets, and other handouts.
 Following, the meeting, assist with clean up and returning RWCS property to storage room.

 - Membership Table – Members are needed to staff at Show and Sale on Saturday.